bitcap-co/ipr-daemon/README.md

 ## Building
 Currently, it supports UNIX-based distros (FreeBSD, Ubuntu, MacOS) and Windows!

-Ubuntu pre-built binaries are available in Releases!
+pre-built binaries are available in Releases!

 ### Build dependencies
   - Go (>=1.24.0)